initbiz/initbiz.github.io/cumuluscore/index.md

 **Clusters are not `usergroup`s from `RainLab.User` plugin (like `guest`, `registered` and so on)**

 Clusters add one more abstraction layer between user roles and permissions in the application.
 This means you can give a cluster a part of functionality in your system.
-In Cumulus we use Features to do it (see below).
+In Cumulus we use [features](https://docs.init.biz/cumuluscore/#cumulus-features) to do it.

 ### Plan

-Plans are used to organize sets of Cumulus features (see below) that are given to clusters.
+Plans are used to organize sets of Cumulus [features](https://docs.init.biz/cumuluscore/#cumulus-features) that are given to clusters.
 A cluster can have only one plan assigned at a time, but a lot of clusters can have the same plan.

 The easiest way to get the idea is to imagine an example pricing table with plans like "Free", "Plus" and "Pro".

 ### (Cumulus) Features

 Cumulus Features (or just features) are parts of the whole functionality of our application.
 Access to them is given to clusters by assigning them to plans.
-Every plugin of yours can register its own features (see below).
+Every plugin of yours can [register its own features](https://docs.init.biz/cumuluscore/#registering-cumulus-features).

 ![Example plan](https://github.com/initbiz/initbiz.github.io/raw/master/cumuluscore/assets/images/example-plan.png)